inferno-framework/udap-security-test-kit/lib/udap_security_test_kit/docs/udap_client_suite_description.md

 For these tests Inferno simulates a UDAP server that supports the business-to-business client credentials flow.
 Testers will
-1. Provide to Inferno the Client URI that they will register their system using and then make a dynamic registration request.
+1. Provide to Inferno the client URI with which they will register their system.
+2. Make a dynamic registration request to Inferno using the provided client URI and including the X.509 certificate used to sign the registeration and subsequent token requests which must also have the client URI as a Subject Alternative Name (SAN) value in the certificate.
-2. Request an access token using the registered JWKS and client id.
+3. Obtain an access token with a request using the client Id returned during registration and signed using same X.509 certificate supplied during registration.
-3. Use that access token on a FHIR API request.
+4. Use that access token on a FHIR API request.

 The simulated UDAP server is relatively permissive in the sense that it will often provide successful responses even when the request is not conformant.
 When